kaist-cs101/kaist-cs101.github.io/documents/main.md

 The slides used in the lectures will also be available online, and there will be slides for every lab session.

 ### Software
-We will make use of the following freely available software: Python 3, PyCharm IDE, Python Imaging Library (Pillow), cs1graphics.py, cs1robots.py, and cs1media.py.
+We will use the following freely available software: Python 3, PyCharm IDE, Python Imaging Library (Pillow), cs1graphics.py, cs1robots.py, and cs1media.py.

 #### Section
-- Lecture Date & Time: Tuesday 10:30AM-12:30PM
+- Lecture Date & Time: Tuesday 10:30 AM-12:30 PM
-- Lecture Rooms: Creative Bldg.(E11) 304 (A, B, C, D, E), E3-1 1501 (F, G, H, I, J)
+- Lecture Rooms: Creative Bldg.
+(E11) 304 (A, B, C, D, E), E3-1 1501 (F, G, H, I, J)

 - Lab.
 Dates & Times: